pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 module, and in its :mod:`~eventsourcing.postgres` module recorders for PostgreSQL that use the third party :mod:`psycopg2` module.

-Recorder classes are conveniently constructed by using an `infrastructure factory <#infrastructure-factory>`_.
+Recorder classes are conveniently constructed by using an :ref:`infrastructure factory <Factory>`.
 For illustrative purposes, the direct use of the library's SQLite recorders is shown below.
 The other persistence modules follow a similar naming scheme and pattern of use.